farmalloc/exp_collective_farmalloc/README.md

 Our claim regarding expressiveness is:
 > Our collective allocator abstraction is sufficiently expressive to implement various object placement strategies in a modular manner.

-This is supported by the following facts:

-  * **Container implementations**: we successfully implemented B-trees and skip lists with various object placement strategies using the collective allocator with small modifications on ordinary implementations of them. (examples in Section 4 and evaluation in Section 5.2)
+This is supported by the fact that we successfully implemented B-trees and skip lists with various object placement strategies using the collective allocator with small modifications on ordinary implementations of them. (examples in Section 5 and evaluation in Section 6.2)
-  * **Cross-page link analysis**: these implementations exhibited expected behaviors in the cross-page link analysis (Section 5.1.2) with respect to object placement strategies.
-(Section 5.3)

-Following subsections describes how to confirm these facts.
+The Following subsection describes how to confirm this fact.

 #### Container Implementations

-Here, we show our implementations in this artifact match the examples in Section 4 (Figures 7, 8, 13, and 15) and the evaluation in Section 5.2 (Table 3).
+Here, we show our implementations in this artifact match the examples in Section 5 (Figures 7, 8, 12, and 14) and the evaluation in Section 6.2 (Table 3).

 The implementations of the B-tree and the skip list are placed in the `include/far_memory_container` directory.
-Correspondence between the container variant names in the paper (listed in Section 5.2) and source files are summarized in the following table.
+Correspondence between the container variant names in the paper (listed in Section 6.2) and source files are summarized in the following table.

 |container variant|implementation|